uwegeercken/evaluator/README.md

 # logic

-Library to construct checks on values of two fields using flexible AND and OR conditions.
+Library to construct logic to check values using flexible AND and OR conditions and grouping.

 Checks can be added to groups, where the checks are connected using an AND or an OR condition.
 Multiple groups can also be connected using an AND or an OR condition.
 This way one can create complex logic easily.